Richard was first elected as Member of Parliament for Watford in May 2010.

 He attended Leeds Grammar school and was awarded a scholarship to Oxford University, studying law at Keble College.

 When he came down from Oxford, Richard moved to Watford to join his parents who had moved there and worked in the Trewins Department store (now John Lewis) for three years.
 He then started a business with two friends which at its peak employed 2000 people.

 In 2000, he stood down from these positions to work as fundraising director for the Variety Club Children’s Charity.
 He is a Patron of the Peace Hospice and an honorary Watford Rotarian.
-He supports Watford and Chelsea FCs.
+He supports Watford FC.